Zhao Lai, Ph.D.

 Department: Molecular Medicine

 Dr. Zhao Lai is Director of Genome Sequencing Facility (GSF) in the Greehey Children’s Cancer Research Institute (Greehey CCRI) at UT Health San Antonio.
 Dr. Lai holds a Ph.D. in Developmental Biology with more than 20 years of extensive research experience and has authored or co-authored more than 30 peer-reviewed research articles.
 Dr. Lai was a research scientist as Functional Genomics Unit Leader in The Center for Genomics and Bioinformatics at Indiana University, where she started to use next-generation sequencer from Roche 454 to Illumina Genome Analyzer and HiSeq platforms.
-Whiling leading the Functional Genomics team and managing large-scale next-generation sequencing (NGS) activities of an NSF grant, she has acquired hands-on knowledge and expertise in high-throughput sequencing sample preparation, instrument operation, technology development, biological application, and associated basic bioinformatics studies.
+While leading the Functional Genomics team, and managing large-scale next-generation sequencing (NGS) activities of an NSF grant, Dr. Lai has acquired hands-on knowledge and expertise in high-throughput sequencing sample preparation, instrument operation, technology development, biological application, and associated basic bioinformatics studies.

 - NGS technology development and applications